-With IPSec the data is encrypted using AES or 3DES, for example.
+With IPSec the data is encrypted using AES or 3DES, for example; with PPTP, you can use MPPE.

-14.1 IPSec
+17.1 IPSec

 IPSec enables secure connections to be set up between two locations (VPN).
 This enables sensitive business data to be transferred via an unsecure medium such as the Internet.
 The devices used function here as the endpoints of the VPN tunnel.
 IPSec involves a number of Internet Engineering Task Force (IETF) standards, which specify mechanisms for the protection and authentication of IP packets.
 IPSec offers mechanisms for encrypting and decrypting the data transferred in the IP packets.
-The IPSec implementation can also be smoothly integrated in a Public Key Infrastructure (PKI, see Certificates on page 64).
+The IPSec implementation can also be smoothly integrated in a Public Key Infrastructure (PKI, see Certificates on page 72).
 IPSec implementation achieves this firstly by using the Authentication Header (AH) protocol and Encapsulated Security Payload (ESP) protocol and secondly through the use of cryptographic key administration mechanisms like the Internet Key Exchange (IKE) protocol.